supersize/JaeTube/README.md

 Hello, My Friends
-Thank you for having interest in this repository !
+Thank you for having interest in JaeTube repository!

 To use this application,